kenhalbert/javascript-buddhabrot/readme.md

 Generates a buddhabrot image on an HTML5 canvas.
 The mandlebrot set algorithm is parallelized using web workers to speed up generation.

+With the default settings, you should let the renderer run for ten to fifteen minutes to get a high-quality image.

 This is still very much a work in progress, and some parts of the app are kind of messy.
 Also, validation is missing for the fields in the control panel.
 Nonetheless, it's mostly done.

 ## Prerequisites